ilyategmark/NFS/README.md

 ## Abstract

-The following standard allows for the implementation of a standard API for NFTs within smart contracts.
-This standard provides basic functionality to track and transfer NFTs.
+The following standard allows for the implementation of a standard API for Plain and Structured NFTs within smart contracts.
+Its derived from https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md.

+This standard provides basic functionality to track and transfer Plain and Structured NFTs accounting for partial ownership.

-We considered use cases of NFTs being owned and transacted by individuals as well as consignment to third party brokers/wallets/auctioneers ("operators").
-NFTs can represent ownership over digital or physical assets.
-We considered a diverse universe of assets, and we know you will dream up many more:
+We considered use cases of NFTs being owned and transacted by individuals or entities.
+NFTs can represent ownership over digital or physical assets:

-- Physical property — houses, unique artwork
+- Physical property — land, real estate
-- Virtual collectables — unique pictures of kittens, collectable cards
-- "Negative value" assets — loans, burdens and other responsibilities

-In general, all houses are distinct and no two kittens are alike.
-NFTs are *distinguishable* and you must track the ownership of each one separately.

-## Motivation

-A standard interface allows wallet/broker/auction applications to work with any NFT on Ethereum.
-We provide for simple ERC-721 smart contracts as well as contracts that track an *arbitrarily large* number of NFTs.
-Additional applications are discussed below.

-This standard is inspired by the ERC-20 token standard and builds on two years of experience since EIP-20 was created.
-EIP-20 is insufficient for tracking NFTs because each asset is distinct (non-fungible) whereas each of a quantity of tokens is identical (fungible).

-Differences between this standard and EIP-20 are examined below.
+- Digital property — licenses
+- Legal entities — companies, decentralised organizations, special purpose vehicles

 ## Specification